 To begin the training process, go to the TensorFlow source tree and run:

-The script will start off by downloading the Speech Commands dataset, which consists of 65,000 WAVE audio files of people saying thirty different words.
+The script will start off by downloading the Speech Commands dataset, which consists of over 105,000 WAVE audio files of people saying thirty different words.
 This data was collected by Google and released under a CC BY license, and you can help improve it by contributing five minutes of your own voice.
-The archive is over 1GB, so this part may take a while, but you should see progress logs, and once it's been downloaded once you won't need to do this step again.
+The archive is over 2GB, so this part may take a while, but you should see progress logs, and once it's been downloaded once you won't need to do this step again.
+You can find more information about this dataset in this Speech Commands paper.

 Once the downloading has completed, you'll see logging information that looks like this: